 1. LESS FASHION DICTATION

-One of the main reasons I give for shopping second hand is rather strangely that you’ll find less of a fashion season influence.
-This might seem strange, but what you find is that if (for example) red is this season’s must have colour, you tend to find it everywhere on the high street, to the exclusion of the other colours of the rainbow.
-By shopping second hand you will often find you have more choice available for your own colours and body shape.
-You might also find that you dress in a more individual way.
-There's nothing worse than heading to a party and finding you're wearing the exact same dress as someone else.
-Mixing it up from charity shops ensures this won't happen.
+One of the main reasons I give for shopping second hand is that you’ll find less of a fashion season influence.
+This might seem strange, but if for example red is this season’s must have colour, you tend to find it featured by every main brand, to the exclusion of the other colours of the rainbow.
+By shopping second hand you'll often find you have more choice available to suit your own colours, preferences and body shape.

-If you’re buying something for a special occasion, then it can seem a lot to go to the shops and spend over £100 on one outfit that you'll probably only wear once or twice.
-Buying second-hand means the cost per wear comes right down.
-If you start buying most of your clothes second hand you can save a small fortune in the course of a year.
-I regularly pick up clothes now for anything between 50p and £20 per item – those same items would cost ten, twenty, even thirty times that new, so I know I’m saving even when I’m buying!
-The last wedding I went to, I wore shoes and a coat from my wardrobe, and a lace dress I bought for £4.
+Buying second-hand means the cost of dressing comes right down.
+If you start buying clothes second hand rather than new you can save a small fortune in the course of a year - I estimated a saving of well over £1,000 in my first year of shopping in this way and I regularly pick up clothes now for anything between 50p and £20 per item – those same items would cost ten, twenty, even thirty times that new.
+To give you an example, the last wedding I went to I wore shoes and a coat from my wardrobe, and a lace dress I bought for £4.
 The only other thing I bought was a new pair of tights, which were more than the dress!
-I spent a total of £8.99 on that outfit, and I felt marvelous in it.
+I spent a total of £8.99 on that outfit, and I felt marvellous in it.
+How much would a new outfit have cost?

 I can walk into a charity shop and find a dress I love and then get an added thrill from knowing I’m helping reduce the number of clothes that end up in landfill, reducing the environmental burden of new clothes production, and therefore am literally saving the planet (heroic theme tune here).
-Well, maybe not quite saving the planet, but if lots of us changed our shopping habits, and bought less new clothes, it will have a positive impact on recycling.
+Well, maybe not quite saving the planet, but if lots of us changed our shopping habits, and bought less new clothes (especially those low value expendable types of clothes), it will have a positive impact on recycling.
 It’s a good feeling knowing that shopping in this way is so environmentally friendly.

-“In the Jumble – the joys of finding, buying and wearing second hand clothes” is available now on Amazon, Kindle and iTunes.
+“In the Jumble – the joys of finding, buying and wearing second hand clothes” is available now on Amazon.